milliechapman/agroforestry-decisions/README.md

 ## What we have so far:

-All data can be found in the `data` folder
+1)

-All analyses are avaiilable in the `scripts` folder
+All analyses are available in the `scripts` folder

 ## What we are hoping to learn and complete this week:

+1)  Create buffers on protected areas and summarize cropland areea and cropland tree cover within buffers and ouside of buffers for 3-4 countries

+2)  Create an efficient workflow for reproducibly downloading and working with large spatial datasets

+3)  Develop skills to explore policy databases\!

 ### Common files